Yerba Mate Culture is supported by readers. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more

 If you have any comments or questions, please post them below.

-8 thoughts on “What is Red Rooibos Tea? – History and Health Benefits”
+8 thoughts on “What is Red Rooibos Tea?
+(History, Benefits & Side Effects)”

 1. Wow, what an amazing plant!
 I have heard of rooibos but I have not tried it yet.